-Take the California Pay Equity Pledge!
+Take the Pledge!

-As you know, policies that ensure equal pay for all Americans help businesses attract the strongest talent, boost productivity, and benefit our economy.
-Unfortunately, women working full time in the United States are typically paid just 80 percent of what men are paid.
-The number is even lower for women of color.
-Latinas in the U.S. are typically paid 53 cents for every dollar paid to white men and black women make 61 cents on that same dollar.
+Policies that ensure equal pay for all Americans help businesses attract the strongest talent, boost productivity, and benefit our economy.
+Unfortunately, women working full time in the United States are typically paid less than what men are paid.
+In many homes, women play multiple roles, including being the primary breadwinner, primary childcare provider, and/or primary caregiver for aging relatives, all while working more than one job.

-As a result, several comprehensive resources, guidelines, and best practices are now available to assist employees, those seeking employment, and employers to better understand equal pay rights, the importance of gender equity in the workplace, and how to get to pay equity.
+The task force developed several comprehensive resources, guidelines, and best practices are now available to assist employees, those seeking employment, and employers to better understand equal pay rights, the importance of gender equity in the workplace, and how to get to pay equity.

-- Conduct an annual company-wide gender pay analysis;
+- Conduct an annual company-wide gender pay analysis.

-- Review hiring and promotion processes and procedures to reduce unconscious bias and structural barriers;
+- Review hiring and promotion processes and procedures to reduce unconscious bias and structural barriers.

 - Identify and promote other best practices that will close the pay gap to ensure fundamental equity for all workers.

-We look forward to partnering with you as we move towards pay equity in California.
+We hope we can count on you as an equal pay champion and look forward to partnering with you as we move towards pay equity in California.